 Time frame: immediately before and immediately after the stimulation on each day of the 5-day intervention, and at 1 week after the end of the intervention.

-The Overall Assessment of the Speaker's Experience of Stuttering (OASES) score
+Change in The Overall Assessment of the Speaker's Experience of Stuttering (OASES) Scores After 5 Days of Intervention From Baseline

 Time frame: baseline, after the 5-day stimulation and at the 1-week post-intervention time point